yt549/CopyPerformanceResearch/readme.md

 2. Measure the time efficiency for each approach
 3. Clear out the "CopyTo" directory after each measurement
 4. Output the best approach ranking according to each time consumption
+5. Use PySimpleGUI to create a interface. input: outsource/inputsource directory

 Even though I only measuring copy python files efficiency, the code can quickly adapt to measure other type/size files!